KURABlYE/setup-env/README.md

-# setup-script
+# setup-env
-Setup script to for new installs
+Setup script to for new distro installs